 In this film, we follow a young boy called Big Nose.
 His mother had to join his father in Australia for work.
 Most parents would rather have their kids go to a university and become a scholar.
 It’s more prestigious than a performing artist.
 The young boy, Big Nose was handed over to Master Yu Jim-yuen, a strict Chinese Opera instructor who takes in young boys who are abandoned by their relatives for financial reasons or children who happen to be orphans.
 In return for lodging and food, the boys have to go through rigorous training to perform the Peking Chinese Opera and make money for the school.
 It’s a fair situation, putting the boys to use while providing shelter to them.
 Pretty much they are the property of the school.
 It sounds kind of bad, but not so bad at the same time.

-What I really enjoyed about this film is watching how well behaved and dedicated the children are to their teacher.
+What I really enjoyed about this film is watching how well-behaved and dedicated the children are to their teacher.
 Likewise, the teacher cares greatly for his students.
-But most importantly, the film taught me to never look down on oneself regardless of what others think.
+But most importantly, the film taught me to never look down on myself regardless of what others think.
 Master Yu earned my respect.
-Overall, it’s a heart warming film that reminds us to respect those who come before us.
-If you are looking for a feel good film to watch, I highly recommend this one.
+Overall, it’s a heartwarming film that reminds us to respect those who come before us.
+If you are looking for a feel-good film to watch, I highly recommend this one.